-An Example of Profit vs Cash Flow
+An Example of Profit vs. Cash Flow

 Access to cash means access to opportunities.
 There are many profitable opportunities that require cash flow to capitalize on them.
 You can’t just think about what’s profitable.
 You must construct a system that creates the cash to keep your business engine running.

-You can survive large time stretches with negative income but lack of cash leads to a swift demise.
+You can survive large time stretches with negative income, but a lack of cash leads to a swift demise.
 Ironically, times of fast income growth can be when cash flow is stretched the most.
 The more you want to make big moves, the more you need to be able to plan your cash flow.

-So high net cash flow is always good, right?
+So, high net cash flow is always good, right?
 No. It takes money to make money.
 High net current cash flow may be caused by insufficient investment for future cash flow.
 You need to upgrade equipment and hire staff.